Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 Arm Locks

-• Armbar (Juji-Gatame): From positions like Mount, Guard, or Side Control, you isolate an arm, securing it between your legs with the elbow joint against your hips.
-By arching your hips upward while holding the wrist, you apply pressure to the elbow joint.
+• Armbar (Juji-Gatame): From such as Mount, Guard or Side Control, you lock an arm in between your legs with the elbow joint resting on the hips.
+The pressure is then applied to the elbow joint when you raise your hips upward while holding the wrist.

-• Kimura: A shoulder lock applied by isolating your opponent's arm, bending it behind their back, and gripping their wrist with both hands.
-Effective from Guard, Side Control, or North-South positions.
+• Kimura: A hold where you lock your opponent’s arm, bend it in a way that it comes to face his back and then grab its wrist with both hands and twist it.
+Applicable from Guard, Side Control or North-South positions.

-• Americana (Keylock): Similar to the Kimura but with the arm bent in the opposite direction, creating a shoulder lock.
-Typically applied from Side Control or Mount.
+• Americana (Keylock): Like the Kimura but with the arm bent the other way so that the opponent’s shoulder is locked.
+Usually used from Side Control or Mount position.

 Chokes

-• Triangle Choke: Using your legs, you encircle your opponent's neck and one arm while lying on your back, locking one leg behind the knee of the other.
-The choke is applied by pulling down on their head and squeezing your knees together.
+• Triangle Choke: Lying on your back, you trap your opponent’s neck and one of his arms with your legs, flexing one leg behind the other behind the knee.
+This is done by pulling down the opponent’s head and at the same time pulling your knees as close as possible.

-• Guillotine Choke: Applied when your opponent attempts a takedown or is in your Guard.
-You encircle their neck with your arm, secure your wrist with your other hand, and apply pressure by arching your back and pulling up on their neck.
+• Guillotine Choke: Used when your opponent tries to take you down or is in your Guard position.
+You wrap your arm around their neck, grip your wrist with the other hand, and then twist by leaning back and pulling the afflicted’s neck up.

 Leg Locks

-• Straight Ankle Lock (Achilles Lock): From a position like the Ashi Garami, you isolate one of your opponent's legs, wrapping your arm around their Achilles tendon and securing your forearm with your other hand.
-Pressure is applied by arching your back and pushing your hips forward.
+• Straight Ankle Lock (Achilles Lock): One of the examples of such position is the Ashi Garami where from you trap one of your opponent’s legs, wrapping your arm around the Achilles tendon, and holding your forearm with the other hand.
+Force is exerted through bending your spine backward and moving your pelvis up.

-• Kneebar: Similar to an armbar but applied to the leg, you isolate your opponent's leg, positioning it between your legs with their knee joint against your hips.
-By extending your hips and pulling on the leg, you apply pressure to the knee joint.
+• Kneebar: Like an arm bar but with the leg you lock your opponent’s leg in between your legs with the knee joint pushed up against your hips.
+This is so because by extending your hips and pulling on the leg, you create pressure on the knee joint.

 Wrist Locks